 It is entirely up to your program to decide which applicants you want to interview.
 Once the decision is made, you notify applicants of their interview offer status through CaRMS Online and issue interview invitations to applicants directly.
-Wherever possible, invitations should be extended with at least three weeks’ notice to allow applicants time to make their travel arrangements.

 While there is a set interview period for Canadian medical graduates outlined in the first iteration timeline, interviews for international medical graduates can take place anytime between the opening of file review and the rank order list deadline.